thoughtbot/maybe_haskell/release/maybe_haskell.md

 ### Functor

-You may have noticed that we've reached the same conundrum as `Maybe`: often, the best thing to do if we encounter a `Left` result is to pass it along to our own callers.
-Wouldn't it be nice if we could take some JSON-manipulating function and apply it directly to something we parse?
+You may have noticed that we've reached the same conundrum as with `Maybe`: often, the best thing to do if we encounter a `Left` result is to pass it along to our own callers.
+Wouldn't it be nice if we could take some JSON-manipulating function and apply it directly to something that we parse?
 Wouldn't it be nice if the "pass along the errors" concern were handled separately?

 ```haskell